 A key aspect of their role is to tailor the estate plan to your specific needs, taking into account your financial situation, family dynamics, and personal wishes.
 The following table highlights some of the key services provided by estate planning specialists:

-Service | Description | Benefit |
+| Service | Description | Benefit |

-Will Drafting | Creating a legally binding will that outlines your wishes | Ensures your estate is distributed as per your wishes |
+| Will Drafting | Creating a legally binding will that outlines how your estate should be distributed, appoints executors, and names guardians for minor children | Ensures your estate is distributed according to your wishes rather than the intestacy rules |

-Tax Planning | Advising on tax implications and strategies to minimize tax liability | Reduces the tax burden on your estate, maximizing the inheritance for beneficiaries |
+| Inheritance Tax Planning | Advising on IHT implications and strategies to reduce the 40% tax charge on estates above the nil rate band of £325,000 | Reduces the tax burden on your estate, maximising the inheritance for your beneficiaries |

 Common Misconceptions about Estate Planning